1. Our Data Privacy Statement

-Personal data is all information related to an identified or identifiable natural person (hereinafter called "affected person").
-A natural person is deemed to be identifiable when said person can be identified directly or indirectly, in particular by their association with an identifier such as a name, an identification number, a location, an online identification number, or one or several special attributes that are an expression of the physical, psychological, genetic, mental, economic, cultural, or social identity of said natural person.
+Personal data is all information that relates to an identified or identifiable natural person (hereinafter “data subject”.
+A natural person who directly or indirectly, specifically by assignment to an identifier such as a name, an identification number, location data, an online identifier or to one or more specific characteristics that express the physical, physiological, genetic, economic, cultural or social identity of this natural person, is considered as identifiable.

-An affected person is any identified or identifiable natural person whose personal data are processed by the party responsible for processing.
+A data subject is any identified or identifiable natural person whose personal data is processed by the data controller.

-Restricted processing is the act of flagging personal data with the objective of restricting its future processing.
+Limitation of processing is the selection of stored personal data with the aim of limiting its future processing.

-Profiling is any form of automated processing of personal data.
-Automated processing is characterized by the fact that this personal data are used to evaluate certain personal aspects related to a natural person, in particular for the purpose of analyzing or predicting aspects related to work performance, economic situation, health, personal preferences, interests, reliability, conduct, location, or change of location of this natural person.
+Profiling is any kind of automated processing of personal data consisting of the use of this personal data to evaluate certain personal aspects which relate to a natural person, specifically to analyse or predict aspects regarding work performance, economic situation, health, personal preferences, interests, reliability, behaviour, place of residence or change of location of this natural person.

-Anonymization is the processing of personal data in a manner by which the personal data can no longer be associated with a specific affected person without relying on additional information, provided this additional information is stored separately and governed by technical and organizational measures intended to ensure that the personal data are not assigned to an identified or identifiable natural person.
+Pseudonymisation is the processing of personal data so that the personal data can no longer be attributed to a specific data subject without additional information, if this additional information is specially kept and is subject to technical and organisational measures that guarantee that the personal data is not attributed to an identified or identifiable natural person.

-A contract processor is a natural or legal person, authority, agency, or other entity that processes personal data on behalf of the responsible party.
+Processor is a natural person or legal entity, authority, institution or other body to which the personal data is disclosed on behalf of the data controller.

-A recipient is a natural or legal person, authority, agency, or other entity to whom personal data are disclosed, irrespective of whether or not it is a third party.
-However authorities who may receive personal data under the scope of a specific investigative order pursuant to European Union law or the laws of the member states are not deemed to be recipients.
+Recipient is a natural person or legal entity, authority, institution or other body to which the personal data is disclosed, irrespective of whether it is a third party.
+Authorities that potentially receive data within the context of a specific request for investigation pursuant to European Union law or the law of member states are not, however, considered recipients.

 2.10 Third party

-Consent is any informed and unmistakable declaration of will voluntarily made by the affected person for the specific case in the form of a declaration or another unmistakable confirming action by which the affected person intends to declare that he/she agrees with the processing of personal data related to them.
+Consent is any informed and unequivocal expression of will freely given by the data subject for the specific case in the form of a statement or other clear confirmatory action with which the data subject indicates that they are in agreement with the processing of the personal data relevant to them.

-3. Name and address of the party responsible for processing
+3. Name and address of the data controller

 Südwestdeutsche Salzwerke AG

-4. Contact data of the data protection representative
+4. Contact data of the Data Protection Officer

-The data protection representative has the following mailing address:
+The Data Protection Officer has the following address:

 Südwestdeutsche Salzwerke AG

-You can alternatively use the following email address for your inquiries:
+For your queries you can alternatively also use the following email address:

 5. How we protect your data

-We place a top priority on protecting your personal data and implement appropriate technical and organizational measures to protect your data related to use of this website against unauthorized access, manipulation, destruction, and loss.
-The employed security measures are continuously improved commensurate at with technological progress.
+We take the protection of your personal data very seriously and implement appropriate technical and organisational measures to protect your data in conjunction with usage of data on this website, against access from unauthorised persons, manipulation, destruction and loss.
+The security measures used are continually being improved in accordance with technological progress.

-For instance, communication through our website is protected by an HTTPS protocol (HyperText Transfer Protocol Secure).
-This establishes a secure connection between the server and client that cannot be read by unauthorized persons.
-This is intended to protect the transmission of confidential content, such as purchase orders or inquiries you place with us as the website operator.
+Thus, communication via our website is protected by a https protocol (HyperText Transfer Protocol Secure).
+Thus, a secure connection between server and client is established that cannot be read by unauthorised parties.
+This serves to protect the transfer of confidential content such as, for example, for orders or queries by you to us as website operator.

-6. General data and information collected while using our website
+6. Collection of general data and information when our website is used

-Every time our website is downloaded, our website collects a range of general data and information that are stored in log files on the server.
-The collected information can include the used browser types and versions, the operating system employed by the user, the website from which an accessing system reaches our website (so-called referrers), the dependent webpages controlled by an accessing system on our website, the date and time of the access to our website, an Internet protocol address (IP address), the Internet service provider of the access exists.
-No conclusions are made about the affected person, e.g. about you as the website visitor, when these general data and this information are used.
+Each time our website is accessed, a series of general data and information that is stored in the logfiles of the server is collected by our website.
+Data that can be collected includes the browser types and versions used, the operating system used, the website from which an accessing system reaches our website (“referrer”), the webpages that are controlled on our website using an accessing system, date and time of access to our website, an internet protocol address (IP address) of the internet service provider of the accessing system.
+Usage of this general data and information cannot be attributed to the data subject, that is, to you as a visitor to the website.
 This information is required to ensure the functionality of the website.
-We also use the data to optimize the website and to ensure the security of our information technology systems.
-All anonymous server log file data are stored separately from all other personal data provided by an affected person.
-The collection of data to provision the website and the storage of data and log files are mandatory for operating the website.
-The user therefore does not have an option to deny consent.
-The log file data are deleted as soon as these are no longer required for achieving the purpose of their collection.
-If the data are collected for provisioning the website, this is the case no later than after seven days.
+We also use the data to optimise the website and to ensure the security of our information technology systems.
+All anonymous server logfile data is stored separately from all personal data specified by the data subject.
+The collection of data for the provision of the website and the storage of data in logfiles is absolutely necessary for the operation of the website.
+This means there is no possibility of objection on the part of the user.
+The logfile data is deleted when it is no longer required for fulfilling the purpose of its collection.
+In the event of collection of data for the provision of the website, this is after no later than seven days.

-7. Data under the scope of using a contact form offered by the website (or contact established by a corresponding online function)
+7. Data in conjunction with usage of one of the contact forms offered on the website (or establishment of contact via a relevant online function)

-For questions of any kind, we give you the option to contact us using a form provided on the website or based on a corresponding online function.
-This requires entering a valid email address, so that we know who originated the inquiry and in order to respond to the latter.
-Other mandatory entries required in the contact form are indicated with a star.
-Depending on the topic, the nature of the data, and whether or not you are already a customer, data are processed based on the contract with you, your consent, or your and/or our justified interest in investigating the matter pursuant to Art.
-6 para.
-1 sentence 1 a), b) and f) GDPR.
-If you use the contact form or another corresponding online function to establish contact for the purpose of a purchase order, inquiry, or reservation for individual offers or events, please also note the instructions under subsection 12 “Data under the scope of purchase orders in the ticket shop and inquiries and reservations for individual offers and events".
+If you have questions of any kind, we offer you the option of contacting us using a form provided on the website or a corresponding online function.
+Thus, it is essential to provide a valid email address so that we know who the request is from and to be able to answer it.
+Other essential information is indicated with an asterisk on the contact form.
+According to the subject and type of data and whether you are already a customer, data processing is based on the agreement with you, your consent or your/our legitimate interest in the clarification of the issue according to Art.
+6 Section 1 Sentence.
+1 a), b) and f) GDPR.
+If you use the contact form or another relevant online function for establishing contact for the purposes of an order, request or reservation of individual offers or events, please be aware of the notes under no. 12 “Data in conjunction with orders in the Ticketshop and requests and reservations for individual offers and events.”

 8. Links to other websites

-Our websites can contain links to third-party websites and certain of our services may provide access to third-party services (e.g. social networks).
-We do not control how the websites and services of third parties process your personal data.
-We do not review the websites and services from third parties, and we are not responsible for such websites and third-party services or their data protection practices.
-Please read the data protection declaration of the websites and/or services of third parties that you access through our website or services.
-When our website integrates other services, you can find a related annotation in this data protection declaration.
+Our website can include links to websites of third parties and some of our services can potentially enable access to the services of third parties (e.g. social networks).
+We have no influence on the ways in which websites and third parties process your personal data.
+The websites and services of third parties are not monitored by us and we are not responsible for these websites and services of third parties or their data protection practices.
+Please read the Data Privacy Statements of the websites or services of the third parties you access with our website or services.
+If our website includes other services, you will find an explanation of this in this Data Privacy Statement.